-- Great Red Spot Astronomy, D’Jar meteorites, Wood Wonders, and other vendors will have various astronomy products including telescopes, binoculars, eyepieces, books and computer software on display and for purchase.
+- Many vendors will have various astronomy products, such as telescopes, binoculars, eyepieces, books and computer software on display and for purchase.

-- Visit our member clubs and sponsors in the pavillion.
+- Visit our member clubs and sponsors in the pavilion.
 Participate in hands-on demonstrations, make-and-take activities, find out which club is nearest to you, and learn more about our wonderful sponsors.

 People will be looking through telescopes, and the use of white light of any kind makes this difficult.
 Please be considerate: use only flashlights with red filters and don’t use a flash when taking photos outside.